LGBTQ+ Advisory Board

 Michael was born and raised in the City of Miami, and he has a Bachelor of Science in Mass Communications from Florida International University.
 He has worked in full-service communications agencies specializing in various aspects of public health, business development, and community engagement.
 Also, he has worked directly with principal executives while supporting the overall needs and goals of each organization.
 Michael’s experience in various markets and cross-marketing clients ensure maximum organization power and success.

-Michael currently lives with his partner Jeff, four dogs and kinkajou.
+Michael currently lives with his partner Jeff, three dogs and kinkajou.
 He loves to dine out locally and travel as often as possible.

 ASSIGNED CITY ATTORNEY